vibeus/vibe-website/content/blog/how-the-right-work-space-can-spark-creativity/index.md

 Anthony invites educators to consider, “How can we be a little bit more intentional about not just giving kids busy work after the pandemic, but more of an opportunity to collaborate and be creative when they’re in the seats working together?”

-{{< common/srcset "image-1.jpg" "With the right technology, remote collaboration can work as well as in-office group work." >}}
+{{< common/srcset "image-2.jpg" "Anthony and his team using Vibe to design collaborative spaces." >}}

 **In the workplace:**